 Feel Free to Negotiate

-Although employees can negotiate their salaries, only 39% of workers actually do.
-If you didn’t feel comfortable asking for more money as an employee, you’ll have to break out of that mindset as a freelancer.
+Although employees can negotiate their salaries, only 39% of workers do.
+If you didn’t feel comfortable asking for more money as an employee, you’d have to break out of that mindset as a freelancer.
 Many clients have budget constraints and will try to set the rate for each project.
 But if the proposed fee doesn’t meet your needs, you can push back and ask them for more money or walk away from the job entirely.

 Freelancers have expenses that employees don’t.
-You have to pay extra taxes, buy your own health insurance, purchase your own equipment, and more.
+You have to pay extra taxes, buy your health insurance, purchase your equipment, and more.
 Because you have high operating costs, you’ll likely need to charge more than the hourly rate you made as an employee to stay afloat.

 You may feel uncomfortable charging high rates at first.
 You may even run into potential clients who say that your services are too costly.
-But that’s totally normal.
+But that’s normal.
 If clients immediately agree to your fee with little pushback, you’re probably charging too little.

 Learn to Wear All the Hats